abir499-ban/Job-Application-Tracker/README.md

 ### 4. **Employer Dashboard**
    - Users can view a list of all job applications along with their details.
-   - The dashboard also has features a display the total number of applications and
+   - The dashboard also has features a display the total number of applications and displays a pie chart to display the data of Applications per status.

 ### 5. **Search and Filters**
    - Users can filter job applications based on status and date applied.